istio/istio.io/content/en/docs/ambient/getting-started/manage-traffic/index.md

 ## Next steps

 This section concludes the Getting Started guide for ambient mode.
-You can continue exploring the [ambient mode user guides](/docs/ambient/usage/) to learn more about Istio's features and capabilities.
+Continue exploring the [ambient mode user guides](/docs/ambient/usage/) to learn more about Istio's features and capabilities.